-After the first 25 months of total disability, where accommodation has been made that enables an employee to return to a job other than the employee's own occupation, the employee will not be considered totally disabled and their basic rate shall be the basic rate for the job or 75% of the basic rate of the employee's own occupation, whichever is greater.
+Where accommodation has been made that enables an employee to return to a job other than his/her own occupation, the employee will not be considered totally disabled and their basic rate shall be the basic rate for the job or seventy-five percent (75%) of the basic rate of his/her own occupation, whichever is greater.

-After the first 25 months of total disability, employees able by reason of education, training or experience to perform the duties of a gainful occupation for which the rate of pay is not less than 75% of the current rate of pay of their regular occupation at the date of disability will not be considered totally disabled and will therefore not be eligible for benefits under this Long Term Disability Plan.
+(b) Total disabilities resulting from mental or nervous disorders are covered by the Plan in the same manner as total disabilities resulting from accidents or other sicknesses, except that an employee who is totally disabled as a result of a mental or nervous disorder and who has received twenty-four (24) months of Long Term Disability Plan benefit payments must be confined to a hospital or mental institution or where the employee is at home, under the direct care and supervision of a medical doctor, in order to continue to be eligible for benefit payments.

-- (b) During a period of total disability an employee must be under the regular and personal care of a legally qualified doctor of medicine. - (c) (i) If an employee becomes totally disabled and during this period of total disability engages in rehabilitative employment where they are unable to perform the principle duties of their previous classification, the employee may earn in combination with benefits from this Plan up to 100% of the employee's earnings at the date of disability.
-In the event that income from rehabilitative employment and the benefit paid under this Plan exceed 100% of the employee's earnings at date of disability, the benefit from this Plan will be further reduced by the excess amount. - (ii) If an employee is able to perform the principle duties of the position they are placed into on rehabilitative employment, the employee may earn, in combination with benefits from the Plan, up to 100% of their earnings at the date of disability or the position's current rate of pay, whichever is greater.

-"Rehabilitative employment" shall mean any occupation or employment for wage or profit or any course or training that entitles the disabled employee to an allowance, provided such rehabilitative employment has the approval of the employee's doctor and the Employer.
+During a period of total disability an employee must be under the regular and personal care of a legally qualified doctor of medicine.

+(i) If an employee becomes totally disabled and (c) during this period of total disability engages rehabilitative employment, the monthly benefit from this plan will be reduced by 25 per cent of the employee's earnings from such rehabilitative employment.
+In the event that income from rehabilitative employment and the benefit paid under this Plan exceed 85 per cent of the employee's earnings at date of disability, the benefit from this Plan will be further reduced by the excess "Rehabilitative employment" shall mean occupation or employment for wage or profit or any course or training that entitles disabled employee to an allowance, provided such rehabilitative employment has the approval of the employee's doctor and the Employer.
-The rehabilitative employment of a disabled employee will continue until such time as the employee's earnings from rehabilitative employment reach 100% of the employee's earnings at the date of disability but in no event for more than 25 months from the date benefit payments commence.

-If earnings are received by an employee during a period of total disability and if such earnings are derived from employment which has not been approved of as rehabilitative employment by the employee's doctor and the Employer, then the regular monthly benefit from the Plan will be reduced by 100% of such earnings if the monthly earnings are in excess of \$200 per month.
+The rehabilitative employment of a disabled employee will continue until such time as the employee's earnings from rehabilitative employment exceed 85 per cent of the employee's earnings at the date of disability but in no event for more than twenty-four (24) months from the date benefit payments commence.
+If earnings are received by an employee during a period of disability and if such earnings are derived from employment which has not been approved of as rehabilitative employment by the employee's doctor and the Employer, then the regular monthly benefit from the Plan will be reduced by 100 per cent of such earnings.

-- (iii) In the event that an employee has been classified as totally disabled for all occupations and engages in approved rehabilitative employment, the provisions of (1) above apply except that the rehabilitative employment may continue for 25 months from the date rehabilitative employment commenced. - (iv) In the case where rehabilitative employment has been approved while an employee is receiving a benefit under the provisions of section 2.02(a), the provisions of section 2.03(c)(i) shall not apply until the employee is receiving a benefit under section 2.02(b).
+- (ii) In the event that an employee has classified as totally disabled for occupations engages and in approved rehabilitative employment, the provisions of (1) above apply except that the rehabilitative employment may continue for twenty-four (24) months from the date rehabilitative employment commenced. - (iii) In the case where rehabilitative employment has been approved while an employee is receiving a benefit under the provisions of Article 2.02(a), the provisions of Article 2.03(c)(1) shall not apply until the employee is receiving a benefit under Article 2.02(b).